Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzADSpCredential.md

 Type      : Password
 ```

-Gets the service principal with object id '1f99cf81-0146-4f4e-beae-2007d0668476' and pipes that to the New-AzureRmADSpCredential to create a new service principal credential for that service principal with a generated password.
+Gets the service principal with object id '1f99cf81-0146-4f4e-beae-2007d0668476' and pipes that to the New-AzADSpCredential to create a new service principal credential for that service principal with a generated password.

 ## PARAMETERS